A Typical Day – PreK/K

 - 3:15 – End of day

 We believe that it is important for all students to study literacy and math each day.
-However literacy and math look different for each student based on their individual interests, level of skill, and learning needs.
+Literacy and math look different for each student based on their individual interests, level of skill, and learning needs.
 For example, a 3rd grader might listen while a poem is read aloud to the whole class, then work with a small group of peers on writing a collaborative poem, then read an independently-chosen novel.
 Another student in the same class might listen to the same read-aloud, then write independently, then play a vocabulary game with a peer.
 In math, one 7th grader might work on a geometry activity measuring the diameter and circumference of different objects, while another might be practicing word problems with surface area.

 Examples of Literacy Projects